daniellerem/Thesis-treeMILC/README.md

 # Access
-This archive is publicly available and can be used by anyone.
-For any questions or comments, you can contact Dani\"elle Remmerswaal (d.m.remmerswaal@uu.nl).
+This archive is publicly available.
+No external data is necessary, .
+For any questions or comments, you can contact Daniëlle Remmerswaal (d.m.remmerswaal@uu.nl).